Developer Guide

 Implementation

-mechanism.
-The main idea of the mechanism is creating a new Person
+The deadline mechanism borrows from the current edit mechanism.
+The main idea of the mechanism is creating a new Person object with added deadline, then replace existing Person in list with the new Person.

 Step 1.
-The user is currently on the screen displaying the list of Person
+The user is currently on the screen displaying the list of Person.

 Diagram below represents the list of Person